Public Administration · Aguadilla, PR

 How does DCR's safety record compare to industry average?

-DCR's total OSHA penalty of $9,175 is above the Public Administration industry average of $2,355 per employer (3.9x the average).
+DCR's total OSHA penalty of $9,175 is above the Public Administration industry average of $2,581 per employer (3.6x the average).
 The employer has 11 inspections compared to the industry average of 3.1 per employer.
+For a direct comparison, Town of Livermore in Livermore, ME is a similar public administration employer with $9,100 in current penalties.

 Explore PlainWorker